takigama/HomeAutomationExperiments/LedStrip/README.md

 leds 0 to 20 - isnt required

 ## Home Assistant config
-looks very roughly like this:
+looks very roughly like this (its a moving target):
 ```
 light:
   - platform: mqtt